-Whew....it is a lot of thinking and planning to get all those pieces to fit together.
+Whew….it is a lot of thinking and planning to get all those pieces to fit together.
+These are helpful tips for creating a wedding timeline.
 My job is to help you plan so that I am able to get all of the photos you want.
-If the timeline isn't going to work for certain photos I will be upfront and tell you that.
-I don't want you to be disappointed when photos you have dreamed of just don't happen because of time.
-So plan your general timeline and work with the ideal times needed for each part of the day.
+If the timeline isn’t going to work for certain photos I will be upfront and tell you that.
+I don’t want you to be disappointed when photos you have dreamed of just don’t happen because of time.
+By planning using your general timeline and working with the ideal times needed for each part of the day that should not happen.
 The easiest time to do that is when all the initial plans are being made.
 I am available to help at any time.
 As I said, I want to make sure that I can get all the photos that you have dreamed of!

 detail photos and getting ready: (2-3 hours of time)